Louth North railway station: History

 The line was opened in 1848 as the East Lincolnshire Railway which served the towns of Grimsby, Louth and Boston.

-It was opened to passengers the same year with stations at Ludborough, North Thoresby and Waltham while there was various halts along the Grimsby-Louth section which opened during the railmotor era of the line but all these closed in the 1930s/60s.
+It was opened to passengers the same year with stations at Ludborough, North Thoresby and Waltham while there were various halts along the Grimsby-Louth section which opened during the railmotor era of the line, but all these closed in the 1930s/60s.

 Closure

 The line was closed from Grimsby-Firsby to passengers on October 5, 1970.
 The Louth-Firsby section was quickly lifted.

 The line from Louth-Grimsby was singled and remained open to freight to serve the Associated British Maltsters and the occasional rail tour until December 1980 when the line was closed, despite demands not to close it.

 The station buildings were demolished at most of the stations along with the signal boxes.
 The only two original signal boxes to remain on the line were Hainton Street in Grimsby and Louth North.
 The original grain store remains at Ludborough and the original station master houses remain at Ludborough, North Thoresby and Holton-le-Clay.
-Louth station building still remains, and is grade 2 listed, but has been converted to flats.
+Louth station building still remains, and is Grade II listed, but has been converted to flats.